-However to help in the immediate situation, the government is currently updating the rules to allow sick pay to be paid earlier.
+However, to help in the immediate situation, the government is currently updating the rules to allow sick pay to be paid earlier.
 There’s more information about this online.

-Members can stop their contributions at any time.
+Employees can stop their contributions at any time.
 Yet if they decide they want to leave the scheme after the opt out window has ended, they’ll need to do this in conjunction with the scheme rules or in agreement with the employer.

 If an employee stops their contribution, automatic enrolment rules do allow employers to stop making their contributions, but they’ll need to make sure this is done in line with any scheme rules if it’s an occupational scheme, or any previously agreed processes or contractual arrangements if it’s an automatic enrolment scheme.

 If the employee and/or the employer want to re-start the contributions, this can be done, but again it will need to be in line with any agreed processes.

 If the employee’s contribution stops, employers will need to stop deducting contributions from their salary.

 Similar to the previous question, employers will need to check to see if there are any conditions that apply to minimum/matching contribution amounts.
 And then ensure they update their schedules to reflect the new contribution.

 If the employer is not paying any salaries, then they wouldn't need to make any contributions.